LGBTQ clergy in Judaism: 20th century

 Allen Bennett became the first openly gay rabbi in the United States in 1978.

 Lionel Blue was the first British rabbi to publicly declare himself as gay, which he did in 1980.

 Admission to rabbinical seminary and ordination for openly LGBT people began in 1984, when the Reconstructionist Rabbinical College, the seminary of Reconstructionist Judaism, voted to accept and ordain rabbis without regard to their sexual orientation.
 The same year the Reconstructionist Rabbinical College admitted Jane Rachel Litman, who is openly bisexual, and she was ordained in 1989.
 In 1985 the Reconstructionist Rabbinical College graduated and ordained Deborah Brin, an out lesbian.

 In 1988 Stacy Offner became the first openly lesbian rabbi hired by a mainstream Jewish congregation—Shir Tikvah Congregation of Minneapolis, a Reform Jewish congregation.

+Leo Baeck College in London admitted its first openly LGBT students in 1984.
+Two openly lesbian rabbis were ordained in 1989: Rabbi Sheila Shulman and Rabbi Elizabeth Tikvah Sarah.

-In 1989, at the strong urging of the UAHC [Union of American Hebrew Congregations now known as URJ], the seminary of the Reform movement, the Hebrew Union College-Jewish Institute of Religion, changed its admission requirements to allow openly lesbian and gay people to join the student body.
+In 1989, at the strong urging of the UAHC (Union of American Hebrew Congregations) now known as Union for Reform Judaism (URJ), the seminary of the Reform movement, the Hebrew Union College-Jewish Institute of Religion, changed its admission requirements to allow openly lesbian and gay people to join the student body.
 Four open LGBTQ applicants were then accepted as students, Leslie Bergson, Peter Kessler, Stephen Roberts and Burt Schuman.
-In 1989, the UAHC [Union of American Hebrew Congregations now known as Union for Reform Judaism] announced a national policy declaring lesbian and gay Jews to be full and equal members of the religious community.
+In 1989, consistent with its admission policies of its seminary, the UAHC (now known as URJ) announced a national policy declaring lesbian and gay Jews to be full and equal members of the religious community.
 Its principal rabbinic body, the Central Conference of American Rabbis, which is the largest and oldest rabbinical organization in North America, officially endorsed a report of its own Ad Hoc Committee on Homosexuality and the Rabbinate.
 This position paper urged that "all rabbis, regardless of sexual orientation, be accorded the opportunity to fulfill the sacred vocation that they have chosen."
 The committee endorsed the view that "all Jews are religiously equal regardless of their sexual orientation."

-In 1999 Steven Greenberg publicly came out as gay in an article in the Israeli newspaper Maariv.

-As he has a rabbinic ordination from the Orthodox rabbinical seminary of Yeshiva University (RIETS), he is generally described as the first openly gay Orthodox Jewish rabbi.
+Rabbi Steven Greenberg has been described as the first gay rabbi with a rabbinic ordination from the Orthodox rabbinical seminary (of Yeshiva University (RIETS)).
+He is described as the first openly gay Orthodox-ordained Jewish rabbi, since he publicly disclosed he is gay in an article in the Israeli newspaper Maariv in 1999 and participated in a 2001 documentary film about gay men and women raised in the Orthodox Jewish world.
 However, some Orthodox Jews, including many rabbis, dispute his status as an Orthodox rabbi.